Perfect Chocolate Chip Cookies (Stop Ruining Them)

 🛠️ Core Equipment

-- Light-colored aluminum baking sheetDark pans absorb more heat and burn the bottoms before the tops set.
-Light aluminum reflects heat evenly, giving you golden bottoms without overdone edges.
-Non-negotiable for consistent results.
+- Light-colored aluminum baking sheetDark pans absorb more heat and scorch the cookie bottoms before the centers finish cooking.
+Light aluminum reflects heat evenly.
+This is the single most impactful pan upgrade you can make.

 🛒 Ingredients